zhray/planA/README.md

 # planA
-no inspiratirn a h c ee ooof
+no inspiratirn a h c ee ooofb
 µãµãµÎµÎ